3 simple steps to lose weight as fast as possible. Read now

 Uses and benefits of turmeric

-In another RCT, 120 overweight individuals took turmeric supplements for three months.
-On average, total cholesterol was reduced by 32%, “bad” LDL cholesterol by 42%, and triglycerides by 39%.
+Cholesterol: In a trial of 120 overweight people, three months of turmeric supplements reduced total cholesterol by 32%, LDL (“bad”) cholesterol by 42%, and triglycerides by 39%.

 Effective doses of turmeric